Seirdy/seirdy.one/content/posts/website-best-practices.md

 <figure>
 <figcaption>

-The following image is an approximation of what halation looks like, cropped from <a href="https://www.essentialaccessibility.com/blog/accessibility-for-people-with-astigmatism">Essential Accessibility</a>.
+This image is an approximation of what halation looks like, cropped from <a href="https://www.essentialaccessibility.com/blog/accessibility-for-people-with-astigmatism">Essential Accessibility</a>.

 </figcaption>
 {{< picture name="halation" alt="Fuzzy white text on black background reading \"But it is not\"." >}}